ripsawridge/site/contents/content/cma/2025/sjan-scheinbergspitze.md

 Somehow intermediate descents tire me out, a definite psychological weakness I should work on!

-Josef and Kyril wisely saw that the summit was dangerous to climb without crampons and ice axe.
+Josef and Kirill wisely saw that the summit was dangerous to climb without crampons and ice axe.
 I tried it, but turned around after 50 meters because the climbing was dicey, and the fall zone was unforgiving.
-Kyril and Josef waited in the sun, and I was happy to rejoin them.
+Kirill and Josef waited in the sun, and I was happy to rejoin them.
 We had a bit of fun going down, but the logging road was really icy and not incredibly fun.
 Still, first ski tour of the year, and a nice time!